Somewhere Only We Know: Lily Allen version

 In 2013, English singer Lily Allen released a cover version of the song.
 It was released on 10 November 2013 in the United Kingdom as a digital download through Parlophone and Regal Recordings.
 The song was selected as the soundtrack to the John Lewis 2013 Christmas advertisement.
 The song reached number one in the UK Singles Chart, becoming her third number-one single.
-"Somewhere Only We Know" is included on Allen's third studio album, Sheezus.
+It is included on Allen's third studio album, Sheezus.

 A portion of the proceeds from the sales of the single were donated to Save the Children's Philippine Typhoon Appeal campaign.

 Allen's version of the song was used for the trailer of The Little Prince (2015), which was shown in French.

-Allen's version of the song was also used on an advertisement by Brazilian telecommunications company Vivo in 2015.
+It was also used on an advertisement by Brazilian telecommunications company Vivo in 2015.

-The Labour Party used this version in a campaign video for the 2017 general election.
+The Labour Party used this version in a campaign video for the 2017 UK general election.